6 Easy at home Tips for Taking Epic Product Photos for your FB Ads

 Write out a list of everything you need for your shoot so when the time comes you’re not running around searching for props or wishing you had that roll of tape to hold down a piece of paper.
 Think camera accessories, props, product etc.

 It also helps to do your research.
-Check out the brand’s Social profiles – Instagram & Facebook, take note of
+Check out the brand’s Social profiles – Instagram & Facebook, take note of colours, style ideas, audience insight all that good stuff.

 3. Location & Set-up